 use tech, find rest, and glorify God.

-Through this journey, one of Andrew’s favorite Christian technology podcasts was Breaking the Digital Spell by Austin Gravley.
-Andrew soon connected with Austin through his Substack and other online forums, eventually meeting in person at TGC24.
-Austin is now the Social Media Manager for The Gospel Coalition.
+On this journey, Andrew’s was listening to Breaking the Digital Spell by Austin Gravley, an excellent podcast for Christians navigating social media.
+Andrew soon connected with Austin online, eventually meeting in person at TGC23.
+Austin is the former Social Media Manager for The Gospel Coalition and now works in Pastoral Ministry.

 Contact us for speaking requests or more info.

-Joel Jacob was studying Mechatronics Engineering at the time at the University of Waterloo.
-He went on to work on the Lexus RX 2016 350 at Toyota, the SmartSensor at Ecobee, and has now launched a brand-new product at Splunk.
+Joel Jacob was studying Mechatronics Engineering at the University of Waterloo.
+He went on to work on the Lexus RX 350 at Toyota, the SmartSensor at Ecobee, and has now launched a brand-new product at Splunk.
 Joel loves tech.
-He’s an early adopter and tech enthusiast.
+He is the embodiment of early adopter.

-TWO FRIENDS, AN ASPIRING THEOLOGIAN AND A TECH FUTURIST, DISCUSS THE RELEVANCE OF THE BIBLE IN OUR TECHNOLOGY-FILLED WORLD.
+AN ASPIRING THEOLOGIAN AND A TECH FUTURIST DISCUSS THE RELEVANCE OF THE BIBLE IN OUR TECHNOLOGY-FILLED WORLD.

 Prior to entering pastoral ministry, Andrew helped grow a technology company called Plum from seven to thirty-five people.
-He now finds himself reading Neil Postman and Jacques Ellul and wondering why churches so readily live-stream their services (think “the medium is the message”).
-Andrew has an MDiv from Heritage Theological Seminary, and he’s currently working on a Theology PhD at the University of Nottingham.
-His research focuses on idolatry, life, and AI technologies.
+He now finds himself reading Neil Postman and Jacques Ellul and wondering why churches so readily livestream their services (think “the medium is the message”).
+Andrew has an MDiv from Heritage Theological Seminary and he’s pursuing a PhD in Theology at the University of Nottingham.
+His research focuses on idolatry and AI technologies.

-Andrew and Joel started the WWJT podcast in 2022 with the goal of helping questions answer this question: how would Jesus use tech?
+Andrew and Joel started the WWJT podcast in 2022 with the goal of answering one question: how would Jesus use tech?